kl/the-daily-stallman/README.md

 ```

 ## TODO
+* More options for what articles to fetch.
 * Enable full offline reading by downloading article images.
 * Add feature to output epub/mobi instead of HTML for reading on e-readers.
+* Table of contents.